-Holy Matrimony is celebrated at the of a couple’s choosing, after an appropriate period of preparation by the Rector.
+Holy Matrimony is celebrated at the date of a couple’s choosing, after an appropriate period of preparation by the Rector.
 Weddings are not usually scheduled during Lent or on Sundays.

-Confirmation is the way in which we express a mature commitment to CHrist, and receive strength from the Holy Spirit through prayer and the laying on hands by the Bishop.
+Confirmation is the way in which we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on hands by the Bishop.
 Confirmation is offered to those who were baptized as children and who are now ready to make this mature commitment.
-Adults who come from into the Episcopal church may be confirmed, or may undergo a similar act depending on their experience in other Christian traditions, if any.
+Adults who come from into the Episcopal Church may be confirmed, or may undergo a similar act depending on their experience in other Christian traditions, if any.

 Corporate confession and absolution (the offering of God’s forgiveness) occurs in the context of normal Sunday morning worship.

-Any person who cannot quiet their conscience, but whose sin or grief ways heavily on their soul is encouraged to contact the Rector for the sacrament of Confession and Reconciliation.
+Any person who cannot quiet their conscience but whose sin or grief ways heavily on their soul is encouraged to contact the Rector for the sacrament of Confession and Reconciliation.
 After a time of confession and council, God’s forgiveness and reconciliation is offered.
 Private confession in the Anglican tradition follows the maxim: “All may, none must, some should.”

 Holy Unction (Healing)